mmistakes/made-mistakes-jekyll/_posts/work/2012-08-31-paperfaces.md

   thumb: paperfaces-project-250x250.jpg
   teaser: paperfaces-project-teaser.jpg
 category: work
-tags: [PaperFaces, Paper by 53, portrait, illustration, 365 project]
+tags: [PaperFaces, Paper by 53, portrait, drawing, painting, iPad, illustration, 365 project]
 ---

 PaperFaces was an [illustration project]({{ site.url }}/articles/paperfaces-ipad-portrait-project/) by designer Michael Rose --- hey that's me!
 Each day I'd draw the face of a stranger using an iPad, a stylus, and the fabulous sketching app *Paper by 53*.